philipposgate/SpringBootExamples/example1/readme.md

 * Using a web browser: http://localhost:8080/hello

 ## Project Notes
-This is a Spring-Boot application in a Maven project structure.
+This is a Spring-Boot application in a Maven configuration.
 Here is a description of all the assets within...
 <pre>
 ├── pom.xml                                                   * Maven pom file
 ├── readme.md                                                 * This readme file